paulhauner/example-async-node-addon/readme.md

 # Example Async Node C++ Addon
 Allows for non-blocking C++ operations from Node.js using the callback pattern.

+Lightweight example.

 Tested in Node.js v4.4.2 LTS on Ubuntu Linux.

-Lightweight example - contains nothing you don't need

 ## Usage